umts/pvta-multiplatform/README.md

 The Ionic team made it easy to do things with the `ionic {command}` syntax instead of switching between Cordova and Angular calls.

 The Ionic API is fine, but kind of sparse.
-Their forums are AWFUL.
+Their forums are mediocre.
 Recommend random tutorials as a second resource if the API isn't sufficient (in many cases it IS).

 [IonicDocs Root](http://ionicframework.com/docs/)